rki-mf1/VLQ-nf/README.md

-# sc2-sewage
+# VLQ-nf

-Estimates sc2 lineage abundances from wastewater samples.
-The implemented pipeline is based on the [manuscript](https://www.medrxiv.org/content/10.1101/2021.08.31.21262938v1.full.pdf) and [code](https://github.com/baymlab/wastewater_analysis) by Baaijens, Zulli, Ott et al..
+Estimates SARS-CoV-2 lineage abundances from wastewater samples.
+Here, we provide a Nextflow pipeline implementation of the original idea by Baaijens, Zulli, Ott _et al_.
+Please check their [manuscript](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02805-9) and [code](https://github.com/baymlab/wastewater_analysis) and acknowledge their work and cite their paper when using anything from this repository!

 ## Summary

-The goal is to detect sc2 lineages from wastewater samples and estimate the abundance of each lineage within a sample.
-The implemented method repurposes the kallisto tool.
-In a first step, a reference index containing multiple sequences for multiple sc2 lineages is reconstructed from GISAID data.
-In the second step, a kallisto index is built and FASTQ samples are pseudo-aligned to estimate the abundance of each reference lineage in the samples.
+The goal is to detect SARS-CoV-2 lineages from wastewater samples and estimate the abundance of each lineage within a sample.
+The implemented method repurposes the [Kallisto](https://pachterlab.github.io/kallisto) tool like first presented by [Baaijens, Zulli, Ott _et al_](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02805-9).
+In a first step, a reference index containing multiple sequences for multiple SARS-CoV-2 lineages is reconstructed from [GISAID](https://gisaid.org/) data.
+In the second step, a Kallisto index is built and FASTQ samples are pseudo-aligned to estimate the abundance of each reference lineage in the samples.

 ## Program Composition
 * main.nf: main script called by user